9 Adventurous New Orleans Outdoor Activities

 Fun fact: the Mississippi River is the third-longest in the entire world, behind the Nile and the Amazon!

 The two-hour tours depart from the heart of the French Quarter and travel a few miles both downriver and upriver.
-You’ll see iconic NOLA sights along the shoreline, including the more-than-a-century-old Domino sugar refinery and Cape Kennedy, a massive roll-on, roll-off military ship.
+You’ll see iconic sights along the shoreline, including the century-old Domino sugar refinery and Cape Kennedy, a massive roll-on, roll-off military ship.

 It’s easy to forget when you’re walking around, but most of New Orleans sits below sea level.
 Although the levees are structurally simple, they act as highly effective dams.